average price of an alternator when to comes to changing

 The accessories like power mirrors and windows, headlights, radio or entertainment, air conditioner, etc., are powered by the alternator.

-If you notice the failure or malfunctioning of any of these electrical components, the alternator might be the reason.
+If you notice the failure or malfunction of any of these electrical components, the alternator might be the reason.

-Testing an alternators’ power is important before taking it off and replacing it with the new one.
+Testing an alternator’s power is important before taking it off and replacing it with a new one.
+You can save yourself some money and time!

 1. Turn off your car’s engine and open the hood to get access to the battery.
 Locate the alternator of your vehicle and check that the drive belt is not loose.